entando/entando-docs/vuepress/docs/v7.3/docs/consume/high-avail-application.md

 This document examines the issues to consider when creating highly availailable clusters of the Entando App Engine.

 Microservices clustering that adds functionality to an Entando Application is different from clustering used by the Entando App Engine.
-Microservices rely on a custom clustering configuration and setup based on implementation and selections made during their creation.
-Refer to documentation addressing [clustered microservices and caching implementation](../../tutorials/consume/high-availability.md) for configuration and deployment details.
+Microservices rely on a custom clustering configuration and setup based on implementation, and selections made during their creation.
+Refer to the documentation addressing [clustered microservices and caching implementation](../../tutorials/consume/high-availability.md) for more details.

 ::: tip